Obama warns on Crimea, orders sanctions over Russian moves in Ukraine

 The United States wants Russian troops to return to their bases in Crimea and for Moscow to allow international monitors into the region to ensure the human rights of ethnic Russians there are protected.

 Obama’s order was announced as U.S. Secretary of State John Kerry began a meeting with Russian Foreign Minister Sergei Lavrov in Rome.
-Kerry, speaking in Rome, noted that the sanctions framework was designed to allow talks to go forward.
+Kerry noted that the sanctions were designed to allow talks to go forward.

 The Obama order targets any assets held in the United States by “individuals and entities” responsible for the Russian military intervention in Ukraine, threatening its territorial integrity or seeking to assert governmental authority over any part of Ukraine without authorization from the government in Kiev.

-A senior State Department official said the United States informed the Europeans beforehand about the sanctions.

-Additional reporting by Mark Felsenthal, Patricia Zengerle and Lacey Johnson in Washington, and Lesley Wroughton in Rome; editing by Mohammad Zargham, Peter Cooney and G Crosse
+Additional reporting by Mark Felsenthal, Patricia Zengerle and Lacey Johnson in Washington, and Lesley Wroughton in Rome; Editing by Ken Wills